Rachithshetty/generative-x-ray-synthesis/readme.md

 ## Contributing

 If you'd like to contribute to the project, feel free to submit bug reports, feature requests, or pull requests through GitHub.
-Please adhere to the project's coding standards and follow the guidelines outlined in the CONTRIBUTING.md file.

 ## License